enguehard/enguehard.tf/content/authors/admin/_index.md

     <p> <br> </p>
 - **Apr-Jul 24**.
 At the invitation of Davide Cantoni, I will be visiting the Department of Economics at LMU.
     <p> <br> </p>
 - **20-22 February**.
-I will be attending the INET/YSI Meeting of Young Minds at IIT Bombay.
+I will present 'Lewis & Malthus...' at the INET/YSI Meeting of Young Minds in Frontiers of Economics at IIT Bombay.
     <p> <br> </p>